-We are delighted to announce that the 26th CEEMAN/Emerald case writing competition is now open.
+The 2021 CEEMAN/Emerald case writing competition is now closed.

 The aim of the competition is to encourage and promote the development of high-quality teaching case material relevant to the realities of dynamic and emerging economies and at the same time promote the development of case-writing capabilities in those countries.

-In the spirit of a fully inclusive competition, we encourage global submissions.
-The co-organisers will support global exposure of the submitted high-quality cases through a direct link with the Emerald Emerging Markets Case Studies collection (EMCS), a growing collection of case studies with teaching notes.
+In the spirit of a fully inclusive competition, global submissions are encouraged.
+The co-organisers will support global exposure of the submitted high-quality cases through a direct link with the Emerald Emerging Markets Case Studies collection (EMCS), a growing collection of over 690 case studies with teaching notes.
 All case submissions will be considered for international publication in EMCS.

 Compulsory submission criteria

 - Cases should have a developing and emerging markets focus (Central and Eastern Europe, Latin America, Africa, Asia, Oceania and Middle East).

 - All cases should be teaching cases based on a real situation in a real company, with a clear decision-making situation, and prepared in accordance with case writing guidelines provided in the instructional materials below.